 Record Storage Requirements

 Employers have a duty to keep drug and alcohol testing records in a secure location with controlled access to protect employee privacy.
 This means that physical records should be kept in locked filing cabinets or containers, while electronic files must be password-protected.
 You may allow a third-party administrator to keep your records if you don’t wish to keep records onsite or manage these files yourself.

-HDS Safety and Compliance is here to help you manage your employee drug and alcohol testing program; our services include compliance auditing, alcohol and drug testing, and training and refresher courses to keep your employees’ knowledge fresh and up to date.
+HDS Safety and Compliance are here to help you manage your employee drug and alcohol testing program; our services include compliance auditing, alcohol and drug testing, and training and refresher courses to keep your employees’ knowledge fresh and up to date.
 You can find out more about our drug and alcohol testing services and supplies when you click through our website, or by calling (520) 622-0419.